-As shown in \cref{tab:refersplat_main}, CaRF sets a new state of the art on Ref-Lerf, lifting the average mIoU from 25.0 (ReferSplat) to 29.2 (+16.8\%) with consistent gains across all scenes: Ramen (+18.4\%), Figurines (+18.1\%), Teatime (+9.2\%), and Kitchen (+22.9\%).
-Scene-wise, the largest relative improvements appear in \textit{Kitchen} and \textit{Ramen}, where strong occlusions, clutter, and fine structures make single-view pseudo supervision especially brittle; conditioning Gaussian–text similarity on calibrated camera geometry (GFCE) reduces view-induced appearance confounds, while paired-view supervision (ITPVS) constrains the same Gaussians to agree across overlapping viewpoints, curbing spillover and boundary artifacts. \textit{Figurines} similarly benefits from geometry-aware matching in the presence of mutual occlusions and depth discontinuities, whereas \textit{Teatime} shows smaller but steady gains, likely because simpler geometry and larger objects already yield stronger pseudo masks, leaving less headroom for correction.
-Overall, the uniform improvements in \cref{tab:refersplat_main} support the claim that converting single-view supervision into camera-aware, paired-view training is effective for stabilizing multi-view reasoning in referring 3DGS.
+As shown in \cref{tab:refersplat_main}, CaRF achieves new state-of-the-art performance on Ref-LERF, improving the average mIoU from 25.0 (ReferSplat) to 29.2 (+16.8\%).
+Consistent gains are observed across all scenes, including Ramen (+18.4\%), Figurines (+18.1\%), Teatime (+9.2\%), and Kitchen (+22.9\%).
+The largest improvements appear in \textit{Kitchen} and \textit{Ramen}, where heavy occlusion, clutter, and fine structures make single-view pseudo supervision particularly brittle.
+Overall, these results demonstrate that camera-aware cross-view alignment substantially stabilizes multi-view reasoning for referring 3DGS.